 I Ate Nothing but Meat for 2 Weeks.
-Here’s What It Was Like
+Here’s What It Was Like.

-“Bitcoin carnivores” think this diet makes you healthier and smarter.
+Cryptocurrency millionaires think this diet makes you healthier and smarter.
 They might be onto something.

 PHOTO CREDIT: Getty Images

 Ribeye for breakfast, pork chops for lunch, roast for dinner: It sounds like a meat-loving foodie's dream, right?
-But after a mere four days of steak fried in butter, braised goat, and rich homemade pat, the prospect of a weekend spent indulging in more of the same is enough to make you long for a plain rice cake.
+But after a mere four days of steak fried in butter, braised goat, and rich homemade paté, the prospect a weekend spent indulging in more of the same is enough to make you long for a plain rice cake.

 Why did I do this?
 To test firsthand the claims of a small group of cryptocurrency obsessives, the ones who prefer a juicy sirloin along with their financial revolution.

-In the fall of 2017, I discovered that some members of the bitcoin community practice carnivory, in the radical sense: They eat only meat and drink only water.
+In the fall of 2017, I discovered that some members of the bitcoin community practice carnivory, in the radical sense: They only eat meat and drink water.
 Coin Center communications director Neeraj Agrawal told me at the time, "You can't really work in cryptocurrency without an openness to weird ideas."
 Bitcoin and unusual diets are a perfect fit.

 In late January, I made the impulsive decision to try out the diet myself.
 I was encouraged by Michael Goldstein, the president of the Satoshi Nakamoto Institute, which is named after bitcoin's mysterious inventor, and by my editor, who thought it would be hilarious.
 (Editor's note: This is true, and it was.)

 In addition to patiently awaiting "hyperbitcoinization," Goldstein is a passionate evangelist for carnivory.
 He maintains a website full of resources for the curious.
-As my steak-pushing mentor, Goldstein suggested that I follow the closest thing the community has to a quickstart guide: a blog post entitled "Eat Meat.
-Not Too Little.
-Mostly Fat."
+As my steak-pushing mentor, Goldstein suggested that I follow the closest thing the community has to a quickstart guide: A blog post entitled, "Eat meat.
+Not too little.
+Mostly fat."
 (It's a play on food activist Michael Pollan's opposite formulation.)
 The post was written by Amber O'Hearn, a programmer and longtime prominent carnivore, and her ex-husband Zooko Wilcox, creator of the cryptocurrency Zcash.

 O'Hearn and Wilcox's guide advises newbies to start out with a 30-day trial of literally only meat and water.
 As you already know, I diverged from this minimalist version of carnivory.
 Goldstein disapproved of my diversification into other animal products, as well as the shorter duration of my trial.
 What can I say?
 I'm a rebellious student.